January 4th, 2012

 Practice Law Like a Duck

-Being a quality lawyer is like being a duck.
-This post discusses how to practice law like a duck.
+Being a quality lawyer is like being a duck:

 Active Underneath the Surface.
-The duck’s work is underneath the surface in the form of furious paddling.
+The duck’s work is underneath the surface in the form of paddling.
 This allows the duck to stay calmly afloat while making progress.
 This is the trait of a quality trial lawyer.
-Thinking calmly on his feet he rapidly calculates his next move and goes there ready for his next move forward.
-In the office the quality lawyer works the amount of time it takes to draft high level pleadings that show a well thought, organized argument.
+Thinking calmly on his feet he rapidly calculates his next move and goes there moving the trial forward.
+In the office the quality lawyer works the amount of time it takes to draft pleadings that show a well thought, organized argument.

 Loyal.
 Ducks are loyal.
 They are said to mate for life.
 The female is fiercely protective of her young showing them how to get to water and how to grow to a mature duck.
-The quality lawyer bonds with his client.
-The quality lawyer protects his client.
-The quality lawyer leads the way for his client to progress successfully through her case.
+The quality lawyer bonds with her client.
+The quality lawyer protects her client.
+The quality lawyer leads the way for her client to progress successfully through his case.

 Know When to Migrate.
 Ducks instinctively know when to migrate.
 This means they know when to move.
 The quality lawyer has an instinctive ability to move the proper direction in a case.
-This means when to settle, when to file a case, when to interview witnesses, when to schedule depositions, when to schedule witnesses, and when to move into positions and arguments in trial.
+This means when to settle, when to file, when to interview witnesses, when to schedule depositions, when to schedule witnesses, and when to move into positions and arguments in trial.

 Let the Water Roll Off.
 In a rain storm when humans and animals seek cover the duck stays in the rain and lets the water run off.
 The duck is unfazed by the adverse element of rain.
 The quality lawyer weathers adversity in the same way.
 Adversity is part of the job.
 Sometimes it rains.
 So what.
 The quality lawyer does not run for cover.
 The quality lawyer weathers the adversity, unfazed, and continues to move forward.

 Duck Looks Like a Duck.
 As the saying goes: “If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck.”
-When a person looks like a lawyer, moves like a lawyer, and speaks in concrete terms using nouns and verbs, then the person is probably a quality lawyer.
+When a lawyer is accepting, looks like a lawyer, moves like a lawyer, and speaks in concrete terms using nouns and verbs, then the person is probably a quality lawyer.

 June 23rd, 2011